zikula/ExtensionLibrary/Zikula/Module/ExtensionLibraryModule/docs/instructions.md

 The Zikula Extensions Library will look in the root level of your repository for a file named `zikula.manifest.json`.
 You will need to create the file according to the [manifest specification](el/doc/manifest).
 The manifest specifies the location of the `composer.json` file which is also required (see [specification](/el/doc/composer)).
 Use an online JSON verifier such as [JSONlint](http://jsonlint.com/) to make sure both files are valid.
+Use our [online manifest validator](el/validate) to make sure your manifest validates against the required schema.
 You are now ready to publish your extension!

 Publishing a Version
 --------------------